 See Note 2 to the financial statements for summary of principal effects of restatement.
+The following discussion and analysis gives effect to the restatement.

 Acquisition

 On December 21, 2001, the company completed its acquisition of Blodgett Holdings, Inc. ("Blodgett") from Maytag Corporation.